martezr/packer-plugin-mvm/.web-docs/components/builder/mvm-iso/README.md

 Artifact BuilderId: `morpheus.mvm-iso`

-This builder clones an existing template, modifies the virtual machine image, and saves the result as a new template using the vSphere API.
+This builder creates a template (virtual image), modifies the virtual machine image, and saves the result as a new template (virtual image) using the Morpheus API.

 ## Examples

-Examples are available in the [examples](https://github.com/martezr/packer-plugin-mvm/tree/main/builder//examples/) directory of the GitHub repository.
+Examples are available in the [examples](https://github.com/martezr/packer-plugin-mvm/tree/main/examples/) directory of the GitHub repository.

 ## Configuration Reference